Brandon Cronenberg: Please Speak Continuously... and Possessor

-In 2019, Cronenberg's short film Please Speak Continuously and Describe Your Experiences as They Come to You, starring Deragh Campbell, premiered at the Cannes Film Festival in the International Critics' Week section.
+In 2019, Cronenberg's short film Please Speak Continuously and Describe Your Experiences as They Come to You, starring Deragh Campbell, premiered at the Cannes Film Festival in the Critics' Week section.
 The film won the Canal+ Grand Prize at L'Étrange Festival in Paris, and in December 2019 was included in TIFF's annual year-end Canada's Top Ten list for short films.

 Cronenberg stated that visuals for Please Speak Continuously and Describe Your Experiences as They Come to You came from experiments he and his cinematographer Karim Hussain were doing for a feature film he was making called Possessor.

 Possessor was released the following year, starring Christopher Abbott, Andrea Riseborough, Jennifer Jason Leigh, Tuppence Middleton and Sean Bean.
 It premiered at the 2020 Sundance Film Festival in the World Cinema Dramatic Competition section, where US distribution rights were picked up by Neon.
 The film won awards for Best Feature Length Film and Best Direction at the Sitges Film Festival that year, as well as the Grand Prize at the 2021 Gérardmer Film Festival.
 The film also received three nominations at the inaugural Critics' Choice Super Awards in the Science Fiction/Fantasy category, for Best Movie, Best Actor, and Best Actress.
 It was named to the Toronto International Film Festival's year-end Canada's Top Ten list for feature films.

 Infinity Pool

 At the 2019 Cannes Film Festival it was announced that Cronenberg's third feature would be a film called Infinity Pool, based on an original script of his.

-Infinity Pool stars Alexander Skarsgård and Mia Goth, and will play at both the 2023 Sundance Film Festival and Berlin International Film Festival.
-Neon are distributing in the US, with a commercial release set for January 27, 2023.
+Infinity Pool stars Alexander Skarsgård and Mia Goth.
+It had its world premiere at the 2023 Sundance Film Festival, and European premiere at the Berlin International Film Festival the same year.

+Neon distributed the film in the US, with Focus Features taking international rights.
+It was nominated for eleven Canadian Screen Awards.

 Upcoming work

-In 2021, it was announced that he would write and direct an adaptation of the J. G. Ballard novel Super-Cannes as a limited series for television.
+In 2021 it was announced that Cronenberg would write and direct an adaptation of the J. G. Ballard novel Super-Cannes as a limited series for television.

+In June 2024 it was announced that he is working with Sam Barlow and Half Mermaid on a sci-fi horror FMV videogame code named Project C. It will be published by Blumhouse Games.

+In 2025 it was announced that Cronenberg had secured financing for a sci-fi epic feature film titled Dragon.